zakkhoyt/CURLLog/README.md

 ```
 let request = NSURLRequest(URL: url)

+// Must declare task as optional variable so that it can be captured by the closure
 var task: NSURLSessionTask? = nil
 task = session.dataTaskWithRequest(request, completionHandler: { (data: NSData?, request: NSURLResponse?, error: NSError?) -> Void in
     if let error = error {
         CURLLog.sharedInstance().logCURLForTask(task, error: error)